PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

 -   **Correlation analysis:** This feature enables you to [automatically find correlated events or properties](/manual/correlation) which affect the conversion rate of users within a funnel.
 LogRocket doesn’t offer any such automated correlation discovery, meaning users must search for correlating factors manually and without assistance.

 -   **Query editor:** LogRocket doesn’t currently support any way for users to interrogate data directly, either through SQL or other, abstracted query language.
-PostHog also doesn’t offer SQL queries…but [we’re actively working on it](/roadmap).
+PostHog also doesn’t offer SQL queries... but [we’re actively working on it](/roadmap).

 ### Session recording